 Thus, treatment of those conditions can potentially help reduce one’s risk of RA.
 It does this by making your immune system stronger and more capable of preventing other autoimmune diseases.
 If there’s a question about whether genetics is an issue for you, a blood test may help provide the answer.

-Research has shown that there are a greater number of women who develop rheumatoid arthritis in their joints, with three times as many patients being female versus male.
+Research has shown that there are a greater number of women who develop RA in their joints, with three times as many patients being female versus male.
 This leads researchers to believe that female hormones could contribute to the triggering of this disease, making them a risk factor worth considering.

-Women who develop rheumatoid arthritis typically do so somewhere between the ages of 30 and 60 years old.
+Women who develop RA typically do so somewhere between the ages of 30 and 60 years old.
 That puts this age range specifically at risk for developing the symptoms associated with RA, the pain and the stiffness in the joints, leading them in search of effective treatment methods in higher numbers than other segments of the population.

-As for non-genetic risk factors, researchers consider the possibility that obesity, smoking, and poor health in general could be potential contributing factors in developing the pain and stiffness commonly felt by patients with rheumatoid arthritis.
+As for non-genetic risk factors, researchers consider the possibility that obesity, smoking, and poor health in general could be potential contributing factors in developing the pain and stiffness commonly felt by patients with RA.
 This only makes sense as all of these lifestyle factors are known to compromise an otherwise healthy immune system, making it easier for joint-related conditions like RA to take hold.

 Smoking, like obesity, also puts you at greater risk for many health conditions, with RA being one.
 Smoking cigarettes can have serious adverse effects on the ability of your immune system to function properly.
-The damage that inhaling all of these carcinogens does to the body, combined with other genetic factors, could increase your risk of developing rheumatoid arthritis.
+The damage that inhaling all of these carcinogens does to the body, combined with other genetic factors, could increase your risk of developing RA.

-Although no evidence can directly link rheumatoid arthritis to obesity, smoking, and overall bad health, these are still prominent risk factors and should be controlled as preventative measures when it comes to achieving and maintaining healthy joints.
+Although no evidence can directly link RA to obesity, smoking, and overall bad health, these are still prominent risk factors and should be controlled as preventative measures when it comes to achieving and maintaining healthy joints.
 The best thing about them is that they’re all controllable on a personal level, making them an affordable and simple-to-implement treatment option that doesn’t require going to a health professional or taking time off work.

 Making positive lifestyle choices can also reduce RA symptoms.
 Thus, if you’ve already been diagnosed with this disease, losing weight, quitting smoking, and improving your health can potentially make treatment easier and more effective.